What Is a Shared Inbox? The Complete Guide for Teams in 2026

 Can a shared inbox replace my helpdesk?

 For many teams, yes.
-If your primary support channel is email and you do not need features like phone support, live chat, or a public knowledge base, a shared inbox provides everything you need.
+If your primary support channel is email and you do not need phone support, live chat, or a public knowledge base, a shared inbox provides what you need at a fraction of the cost and complexity of a full helpdesk.

 Co-founder